 Once a section of the jaw dies it begins to deteriorate and weaken.
 Minor trauma such as dental surgery or other procedures to the head and neck may exacerbate the weakness and lead to further pain.
 The jaw bones can become exposed in the mouth or through the facial skin and the weakness may even lead to jaw fracture.

 Mild or moderately damaged bone is usually treated by oral surgery, but the most severe cases may require bone replacement surgery.
-Our surgeons in the UCSF Facial Plastic and Reconstructive Surgery Clinic work in conjunction with the surgeons at the UCSF's oral and maxillofacial or head and neck cancer surgeons to remove and repair the most severely damaged jaw with microvascular head and neck reconstruction.
+Surgeons in the UCSF Facial Plastic and Reconstructive Surgery Clinic work in conjunction with other surgeons at UCSF, including oral and maxillofacial or head and neck cancer surgeons, to remove and repair the most severely damaged areas of the jaw.

 Many people don't experience symptoms for months or even years after radiation treatment.
 Symptoms are usually identified after a subsequent dental surgery or other major procedure in head and neck cancer survivors.